maverick9000/maverick9000.github.io/_posts/2020-05-02-what-i-learned-from-ray-dalio.md

 * Be audacious what you think of attainable is based on what you know at the moment
 * Once you identify a problem don’t tolerate it.
 Tolerating it has same consequences as not discovering it
 * Fierce intolerance of badness of any kind regardless of severity
 * Focus on what is before moving on it spend 15m-1hr before you move.
 Find the root cause not the superficial cause.
 Distinguish the symptoms from the disease.
-A player doctors A player coworkers.
-A player life.
 * Tasks narrative and goals don’t mix them up
 * Arrogance will keep you stuck in the wrong mental map but being too open will make you give up prematurely
 * If you can find your blind spots you can fix them.
 Remove the ego.